 Nancy Youngblood is a daughter of Mela Youngblood and a granddaughter of Margaret Tafoya.
 She was inspired to begin making the swirl melon bowls when she saw one made by her great-uncle Camilio Tafoya.
 Each piece is coil built, carved, stone polished, and native fired.
 Nancy is focused on the artistry of her pottery and the traditions of Santa Clara Pueblo and her family.

-When Nancy Youngblood first began making pottery, she started with miniatures, focusing on creating very intricate form and tightly carved designs.
+When Nancy Youngblood first began making pottery, she started with miniatures, focusing on creating intricate and tightly carved designs.
 Her melon ribbed vessels are among her best-known forms.
-There are a variety of styles, including straight ribs, swirl ribs and "s" swirl ribs.
+There are a variety of styles, including straight ribs, swirl ribs, and "s" swirl ribs.
 Each variation required different techniques.
 Nancy also creates "free form" designs, which allow her to use the melon rib concept of abstract designs.